guereslib/ten-reproducible-research-things/content/00-intro.md

 {% include alert.html text="
 #### Some scenarios to consider:

-1. A key person from your research team has disappeard (family, personal emergency or no longer contactable).
+1. A key person from your research team has disappeared (family, personal emergency or no longer contactable).
 - Could you continue your work?
 - Do you know where your data is stored?
 - Could you keep working effectively for 1 month?
 1 year?